-A Student Resource guide can be found in K. Ray Bailey Student Service Center and online at abtech.edu/about/publications/student-resources-guide.
-Other resource search engines such as findhelp (nccommunitycolleges.findhelp.com) and NCCARE360 (nccare360. org) can help students locate a variety of resources from food, health care, etc. Please email supportservices@abtech.edu for more information.
+A Student Resource guide can be found in K. Ray Bailey Student Service Center and online at abtech.edu/student-resources-guide.

+Other resource search engines such as 2-1-1, findhelp (nccommunitycolleges.findhelp.com), and NCCARE360 (nccare360.org) can help students locate a variety of resources such as food, health care, etc.

+Please email supportservices@abtech.edu for more information.